DanielSchuette/cloningPrimer/README.md

 ## <a name="license"></a> License

-This software is licensed under the MIT license, see *LICENSE.txt* for more information.
+This software is licensed under the MIT license, see *[LICENSE](./LICENSE.txt)* for more information.